-Applying small kitchen decorating ideas will help it to show better on the real estate market.
+Applying small kitchen decorating ideas to your tiny space will help it show better on the real estate market.

 A small kitchen is definitely a disadvantage when trying to compete in the market place.
 Because tiny kitchens can look cramped and uncomfortable to work in, many buyers will walk away no matter how great the rest of the house may be.

-No matter, there are plenty of home staging tips and small kitchen decorating ideas that can help visually expand the space, create storage solutions, and make your kitchen more inviting to buyers.
+There are plenty of home staging tips and small kitchen decorating ideas that will help visually expand the space, create storage solutions, and make your kitchen more inviting to buyers.

 Color is one of the keys to successful decorating— it can work magic by visually expanding or shrinking space and raising or lowering ceilings.

-Knowing a few basic rules of color theory will guide you to make good choices with your small kitchen decorating ideas.
+Knowing a few basic rules of color theory will guide you to make better color choices.

-Most people respond positively to light neutral colors.
-We have all seen successful powder and dining rooms in dark paint colors-- this is to make them appear cozy and intimate.
+Most people respond positively to light neutral colors, although there are successful powder and dining rooms in dark paint colors-- this is to make them appear cozy and intimate.
 But, since dark colors don't appeal to everyone, this isn't the best choice when selling your home.